Results of the Work – 10/2/15

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
-God was with me and helped me.
+So thanks for your Prayers for the ministry and for Evangelism today if you had a chance.
+God truly blessed.

 In Him,